davchez/stockforecaster/README.md

 # StockForecaster

-**Currently in Progress: Vercel deployment imminent as of Octoer 9, 2025**
+**Currently in Progress: Vercel deployment imminent as of October 9, 2025**

 ## Description